sagarbhade/MicroservicesSpring3/README.md

       storage.

 2. This project is for the demo fo restTemplate, OpenFeign, Eureka naming server, Spring API gateway and Resilience4j.
-   i. currency exchange which has the logic to fetch conversion rate of different currencies and uses H2 database. ii. currency conversion service is used to convert one denomination to other and internally uses the currency exchange
+   1. currency exchange which has the logic to fetch conversion rate of different currencies and uses H2 database.
+   2. currency conversion service is used to convert one denomination to other and internally uses the currency exchange service to fetch the current exchange rates of the 2 currencies to convert.
-     service to fetch the current exchange rates of the 2 currencies to convert. iii. api-gateway is used implement spring API gateway to access all other microservices through this gateway microservice to implement some common functionality in this project we implemented the logging feature. iv. naming-server has config for Eureka server to manage all the instance of all microservices to help implementing load balancing through openfeign.
+   3. api-gateway is used implement spring API gateway to access all other microservices through this gateway microservice to implement some common functionality in this project we implemented the logging feature.
+   4. naming-server has config for Eureka server to manage all the instance of all microservices to help implementing load balancing through openfeign.

 Steps to Run.
 To run 2nd project you need to first run the naming server to properly run all other services as other services has